kakashi8901/kakashi8901/README.md

 🚀 About Me

-I'm an Software Developer with 2+ years of experience in building scalable and efficient microservices using Java.
+I'm an Software Developer with 2+ years of experience in building scalable and efficient microservices and android applications using Java.
 Passionate about backend development, cloud technologies, and performance optimization.

 🌱 Constantly learning and exploring new technologies, sharing insights on Spring Boot, Java, and Kafka.